scanback/docs/articles-posts/palmer-penguins.md

 ## How Tellusant Uses These Methods

 Interesting, but how does it affect companies beyond new tools like ChatGPT?
-The approach is easily used to categorize, e.g., countries r consumers.
-The graph below shows how Tellusant used this machine learing approach to classify country markets for global company.¹
+The approach is easily used to categorize, e.g., countries or consumers into segments.
+The graph below shows how Tellusant used this machine learning approach to classify country markets for a global company.¹

 <p align="center">